planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Note how we pass a sub-query as an argument to `pgr_dijkstra`.
 This is us telling pgRouting what network to use when looking for the route, and because it is regular SQL we can fine tune what kind of route to look for.
 We could, for example, tell pgRouting to ignore all motorways when looking for a route by adding the following where clause: `WHERE type <> 'motorway'`.
 Best of all, this can be done dynamically, so we can change the routing parameters with every request.

-For our purposes, we should note that if we replace `distance` with `time` in the sub-query, this will tell pgRouting to find the fastest route between the two points rather than the shortest route (remember that we travel faster on certain types of roads).
+For our purposes, we should note that if we replace `time` with `distance` in the sub-query, this will tell pgRouting to find the shortest route between the two points rather than the fastest route (remember that we travel slower on certain types of roads).

 Thus far we haven’t taken one-way roads into account.
 The same `pgr_dijktra` algorithm can handle one-way roads if we add a `reverse_cost` column.
 As before, we need to set the cost to `-1` when we don't want to allow an edge to be used; therefore we will use `-1` as the `reverse_cost` when the `oneway` attribute is `yes`.
 If the road is not one-way, we use the same cost in the forward and reverse direction.